Madhabdihi: Transport

 Mandela Road links Madhabdihi to Bardhaman Road.

 Education

 Saknara High School on Kabikankan Road is a coeducational Bengali-medium high school.

 Healthcare

 Madhabdihi Rural Hospital at Madhabdihi, PO Chhoto-bainan (with 30 beds) is the main medical facility in Raina II CD block.
-There are primary health centres at Binodpur, PO Bajekamarpur (with 2 beds), Gotan (with 6 beds), Kaity (with 10 beds), Painta (with 4 beds) and Subaldaha, PO Barabainan (with 10 beds).
+There are primary health centres at Binodpur, PO Bajekamarpur (with 2 beds), Gotan (with 6 beds), Kaity (with 10 beds), Painta (with 4 beds) and Subaldaha (with 10 beds).